 DevOps is one of the latest SDLC methodologies and is adopted by many IT and software companies.
 As per the model, developers and organizational teams operate in full collaboration, often as a team.

-The V-shaped SDLC model is a modification of the standard waterfall model.
+The V-shaped model of SDLC is a modification of the standard waterfall model.
 The v-model has quite a strict approach, with the next phase starting after the first phase.
 This model is also called Validation-Verification, as the test helps you to verify that all the requirements are fulfilled and that the team can move to another development phase for software.

 When using a V-model you can’t easily move a step back to fix or add anything.
-If you are not sure about the software’s final functionality or it has many features this model is not recommended as it lacks flexibility and has higher risks.
+If you are not sure about the software’s final functionality or if it has many features this model is not recommended as it lacks flexibility and has higher risks.

 However, this approach can be a smart choice for projects where requirements are static and specifically defined, and early testing is required.

 The Agile methodology, in particular, is one of the strongest approaches in software development.
-The Agile model involves designing, developing, testing, deploying, and reviewing of software approaches.
+The Agile model involves designing, developing, testing, deploying, and reviewing software approaches.

 This is a method that requires developers, management, and customer engagement for all ongoing processes.
-Agile is focused on on-going cycles of production.
+Agile is focused on ongoing cycles of production.
 Typically, work is split into “sprints” for two or four weeks, in which responsible teams respond to their customers’ major needs and carry out their tests as they go.

 One of its drawbacks is that it is challenging to determine resources and development costs due to a lack of defined requirements.
 Agile works well, particularly for startups, where speed and flexibility are important.

-The agile and lean strategies are interrelated as they all emphasize on delivery speed and constant improvement.
+The agile and lean strategies are interrelated as they all emphasize delivery speed and constant improvement.
 The Lean SDLC approach is focused on waste reduction throughout all stages, including scheduling, expense, and scope.
 The methodology involves simply focusing on issues that can be done on time without multitasking.

 In this methodology, the design team concentrates on producing an early model of the software or application.
 The prototype working model won’t have full functionality.

-They are not introduced in the market but are instead planned to be checked first hand by prospective customers to eliminate the problem before heading through development.
+They are not introduced in the market but are instead planned to be checked firsthand by prospective customers to eliminate the problem before heading through development.
 This approach is best for emerging companies or new technologies.